bgoonz/gists-revamp/by-extension/markdown/python-intro.md

 **Snippet-01:**

-`print_hello_world` accepts one parameter and prints “Hello World” the specified number of times.
+`print_hello_world` accepts one parameter and prints “Hello World " the specified number of times.

 ```text
     >>> def print_hello_world(no_of_times):